ErnestoMuniz/SZReports/README.md

 {
   "url": "https://myexampleurl.sz.chat/",
   "arg": "DO NOT MODIFY THIS KEY VALUE",
-  "report": "DO NOT MODIFY THIS KEY VALUE"}
+  "report": "DO NOT MODIFY THIS KEY VALUE", "campaigns": {
+    "campaign_name1": "CAMPAIGNIDGOESHERE",
+    "campaign_name2": "CAMPAIGNIDGOESHERE",
+  }
+}
 ```

 model.txt